leafsphp/docs/src/modules/forms/v/2/index.md

 # Leaf Form

-During development, you often come accross data that should meet some expectations.
+During development, you often come across data that should meet some expectations.
 For example, a user's email address should be a valid email address.
 Or a user's password should be at least 8 characters long.
-Unfortunately, you can't always trust the data you deal with, especially when it comes from the user.
-That's why you need to validate it.
+Unfortunately, you can't always trust the data you deal with, especially when it comes from the user; that's why you need to validate it.

 Leaf provides a clean and simple interface to validate and use incoming data.
 We call this Leaf Form.
 It's not a form builder, it's not a form renderer, it's just a simple data validation library.